 Please note the following site and access road is closed:

 - Leeuwin Drive from the corner of Scenic Drive to the Cape Leeuwin Lighthouse

 Motorists are asked to avoid the area, reduce speed and drive carefully due to smoke.

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF SWAN.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR SHIRE OF AUGUSTA-MARGARET RIVER.

 WHAT FIREFIGHTERS ARE DOING:

-- Firefighters are on the scene, strengthening containment lines and mopping up.
+- Firefighters are on the scene, actively fighting the fire and building containment lines.